omariosc/aisoc-workshops/README.md

 - Foster problem-solving and critical thinking through real-world applications.
 - Empower students to explore further educational and industrial opportunities in AI.

 This repository contains all the resources and materials for the workshops that will be held throughout the semester.
-Each workshop will have its own folder containing the relevant files and instructions.
+Each workshop will have its own folder containing the relevant files and instructions, including the YouTube video recordings for the online counterpart-sessions.

 ## Workshops